-Please note that at the beginning of the school year/semester each student is given a copy of our classroom expectations that is signed and dated by the student and followed-up by a parent or legal guardian.
+Please note that at the beginning of the semester or the school year, each student is provided with the classroom expectations that is expected to be signed and dated by the student and followed-up by a parent or legal guardian for a class score.

-1) Be in your assigned seat before the tardy bell rings.
+1) Be in your assigned seat by the time the tardy bell rings.

 2) Coming prepared to class means that you should have the following:

 A. Textbook (if one is assigned)